hardpenguin/erotes/README.md

 ## Todo

+- update everything to work with LÖVE 11.0
 - bundle libarchive with the erotes pyinstaller build
 - support for Windows and macOS development
 - support for macOS export